 - 7.1.1.
 The CJ will organize a judges' conference prior to the start of the competition.
 All judges shall attend the conference. - 7.1.2.
 All members of the panel of judges must be FAI Canopy Piloting Judges. - 7.1.3.
-Judges-in-training may be used in addition to the panel of judges provided they are under the direct supervision of the CJ or Chief Judge of Training and have attended the judge's conference. - 7.1.4.
+Judges-in-training may be used in addition to the panel of judges provided they are under the direct supervision of the CJ or Chief Judge of Training and have attended the judge's conference. - 7.1.3.1 The Organizer must provide and assign 4 additional persons to assist the judges during all the competition.
+All 4 persons must be approved in advance by the CJ, and should have a CP National rating, a FAI non CP rating or good knowledge of the rules. - 7.1.4.
 Each performance shall be judged by at least three members of the panel of judges. - 7.1.5.
 Practice jumps will be judged at the discretion of the CJ.
 The time period during which the relevant events will be judged during the OPP will be announced by the CJ. - 7.1.6.
 Judges will be strategically positioned at the course according to the needs of the specific event and to the technical equipment in use for the specific event as determined by the CJ or EJ. - 7.1.7.
 In all events, the assigned judges will use the respective signals or methods as determined by the CJ to indicate the scores. - 7.1.7.1.
 Failure to score the gates is indicated by the assigned judge with the respective signal. - 7.1.7.2.
 Scores for the landing in Zone Accuracy, including UP, and in drag distance are noted on independent score sheets by two different scorers.
 They are transmitted to the scoring processor by means determined by the CJ. - 7.1.7.3.
-The judges must record any rule violation of a competitor (i.e., ME, MS, OF, OC, VE, CD, exit order mixup, interference, control problems, etc.) as well as the need for a video review (VR), for any reason. - 7.1.7.4.
+The judges must record any rule violation of a competitor (i.e., ME, MS, OF, OC, VE, CD, exit order mixup, interference, control problems, etc.) as well as the need for a video review (VR), for any reason.

+7.1.7.4.
 All judges shall watch for unsafe canopy flight by competitors.
 If a judge witnesses what he/she feels was an unsafe act, they shall inform the Chief Judge so that a YC or RC may be issued, if so decided.